NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

 To access this feature, you'll need to obtain `SortingManager` instance.
 Get it using `TabAPI.getInstance().getSortingManager()`.
 If sorting is disabled, the method will return `null`.

-You can change player's team name using following methods:
+You can change player's team name using the following methods:
 * `SortingManager#forceTeamName(TabPlayer, String)` - Sets player's team name to specified value (and performs team unregister & register with new name).
 * `SortingManager#getForcedTeamName(TabPlayer)` - Returns player's forced team name using the method above.
 Will return `null` if no value is set.

 Unfortunately, there is no simple way of just changing one's position while still accounting for other players.
 This is because the plugin supports a lot of sorting options, not just groups, so doing amateur stuff like "priority 1, 2" doesn't make sense.
 If you are really only interested in sorting by groups and changing group which player is sorted as, you can use `TabPlayer#setTemporaryGroup(String)`.
-To reset group back to normal, call the function with `null` argument.
+To reset the group back to normal, call the function with `null` argument.